 - Traditionalists – 42.8%: Do not use mobile devices when making purchase decisions and are therefore more influenced by the in-store experience.
 Skew: Older females who rely on advice from family & friends.

 What does this mean for Canadian retail?
 With 42.8% Traditionalists (versus 28.3% in US and 19.2% in UK), showrooming has yet to take substantial hold.
 Higher data plan costs and lower discount opportunities within e-commerce in Canada means slower adoption rates.
 But we can learn from those ahead of the curve.
-Bricks & mortar may still reign in Canada, but blindly accepting this scenario in an omni-channel world sparks danger.
+Bricks & mortar may still reign in Canada, but accepting this scenario without consideration in an omni-channel world sparks danger.